YiLi-2020/222/content/home/publication.md

 weight = 50  # Order that this section will appear.

 title = "Highlights"
-subtitle = "from my most recent research history"
+subtitle = "from my most recent research"

 # DV location
 cv_pdf = "experience/"